 minutes, Slack will receive at most one notification per 15 minutes.
 Adjust

-throttle.value to control notification frequency.6d.
-Test the Monitor
+the throttle.value to control notification frequency.

-MONITOR_ID with the _id returned when you created the monitor.
+Replace MONITOR_ID with the _id returned when you created the monitor.
 The

 dry run response shows whether the trigger condition would fire based on

-MONITOR_ID with the _id returned when you created the monitor.
+Replace MONITOR_ID with the _id returned when you created the monitor.

 This command fetches the current monitor definition, sets enabled to